Trakser/Trakser/README.md

 ## 💫 About me

-I am Trakser And code in C, C++, Python, Java and HTML
+I am Trakser, and I code in C, C++, Python, Java and HTML

 ## 📬 Contact